alyssafrazee/Line-by-line/README.md

 Typing `LBL: Choose Application` in the Command Palette allows the user to switch between Terminal and iTerm.

 In R scripts, if you highlight the first line of a function and hit `command-d`, a roxygen2-style documentation template will pop up above the function.
 This is thanks to Karthik Ram.
 I copied his code, from the wonderful [RTools](https://github.com/karthik/Rtools) plugin, directly into this package because RTools sends code to the R app (not the Terminal).

+New and improved: now, by default, your cursor will move to the next line of code after you send a line of text to the Terminal.
+You can disable this behavior by changing the 'advance_cursor' setting (in `line-by-line.sublime-settings`) to `false`.